learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Python_Debugging.md

 One of the most important skills to have as a software developer is how to debug.
 Although it can be tempting to simply use print statements everywhere to debug, this method quickly gets messy as the code base grows.
 Luckily, python has a module called pdb which makes debugging much easier to manage!

 Pdb is an interactive source code debugger for Python programs.
 This tool allows programmers to step through each line of code individually and inspect the values of all the variables.
+It is built into Python already, so no extra installment is needed.
 The commands will be discussed in more detail below.

 Firstly, to get started, you must import pdb into your program, using: